sipp4u/CO-OP/README.md

 # co-op

-> we want create an application who looks like slack
+> we want create an application which allows us to create different channels, on different topics, for example !

+### Requirements:
+- use ECMAScript 5, View does not support IE8 and earlier versions
+- command prompt node

+### Features

+- Sign in
+- Sign up
+- Authentication for a member
+- Show profil
+- Create channel to chat
+- Update channel
+- Post a message
+- Update a post
+- Delete a member

-## Build Setup
+### Build Setup

 ``` bash
 # install dependencies